 An active organization founded to promote carriage driving in western North Carolina and South Carolina.
 The club hosts several shows and clinics annually.

-Collinsville Area Trail Association
+Collinsville Area Trail Association (CETA)

 Private trail system open to Collinsville Area property owners and their guests only.

 Non-profit 320 acres with an equestrian center, including stabling for 300 horses, covered arena, 2 lighted show rings, warm up rings, cross country course and home of the Block House Steeplechase.
 Tracy Hanson, Director 828-859-9021 www.fence.org

 The equine welfare organizaiton.
 Investigates cases of neglect and abuse.
 Facilitates assistance for horse owners in need.
 Contact Margo Savage 864-399-3473 or Patti Lovelace, Polk Animal Control 828-817-3508

 Nonprofit group promotes the responsible use of trails through privately owned land in the Tryon and Landrum area.
 Yearly memberships by application.